Vinted Bargains: Is It Worth It?

 I tend to have a clear out every 3-6 months, so I will sell lots of items all at the same time rather than in drips and drabs, because that way, the money I make feels more substantial.
 If £10 from one item goes into my account I will fritter it away, but if I earn £75 from ten items then I can put it towards something nice.

 I think it is totally worthwhile, and it’s fun too.
+You can literally have an item photographed and listed inside 2 minutes using just your phone.

 Dressing Your Children